 Biggin Hill airfield was originally opened by the Royal Flying Corps (RFC) during the First World War, and in 1917 it became part of the London Air Defence Area.
+RAF Biggin Hill was the location of some of the fiercest fighting in the Battle of Britain in 1940.
+It was one of the principal fighter bases protecting London and the South East from Luftwaffe attack during WWII.
 It remained an RAF base until 1992.

 THE PERMITTED USER CLAUSE